scikit-learn/blog/_posts/2017-02-21-mlconf-interview.md

   {% include postauthor.html %}
 </div>

-In this interview, Andreas Mueller, lecturer in Data Science at Columbia University and core developer of the Python library scikit-learn, talks about his recent work with the scikit-learn open source community.
+In this interview, Andreas Mueller, lecturer in Data Science at Columbia University and core developer of the Python library scikit-learn, speaks with Reshama Shaikh about his recent work with the scikit-learn open source community.

 __RS) Tell us briefly about yourself__